Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/testing/testing_with_artificial_conditions.md

 #### Settings quickstart
  - `bw` -  this parameter controls bandwidth.
   - `dnctl pipe 1 config bw 40Kbit/s` will set our bandwidth to 40 Kbit per second.
- - `delay` - this parameter is our artifical latency.
+ - `delay` - this parameter is our artificial latency.
-  - `dnctl pipe 1 config delay 100` will set our artifical latecny to 100 ms.
+  - `dnctl pipe 1 config delay 100` will set our artificial latecny to 100 ms.
  - `plr` - this parameter is our packet loss percentage.
   - `dnctl pipe 1 config plr 0.1` will set our packet loss percetage to 10%